zhenda-hub/zhenda-hub.github.io/content/posts/bible-words.md

 > Work willingly at whatever you do, as though you were working for the Lord rather than for people.
 >
 > *(Colossians 3:23 NLT)*

+> Let your conversation be gracious and attractive so that you will have the right response for everyone.
+>
+> *(Colossians 4:6 NLT)*

 ## 1 Timothy